O-Train Confederation Line launch

 Information for OC Transpo clientele

-OC Transpo will continue to offer service to the downtown Hull sector on routes 61, 63, 66, 75 and 85 from Pimisi station via Chaudière, and on routes 15 and 17 via the Portage Bridge.
+OC Transpo continues to offer service to the downtown Hull sector on routes 61, 63, 66, 75 and 85 from Pimisi station via Chaudière, and on routes 15 and 17 via the Portage Bridge.
+Get more details.

 You can also use the STO services to Gatineau.
 During peak periods, routes 20, 34, 55, 59 and 400 will go from Ottawa to Gatineau in the morning and from Gatineau to Ottawa in the afternoon via the Portage Bridge.
 They all serve Terrasses de la Chaudière.